nathanmarz/specter-wiki/List-of-Navigators.md

 `(srange-dynamic start-fn end-fn)`

 Uses start-fn and end-fn to determine the bounds of the subsequence to select when navigating.
 Each function takes in the structure as input.
+Returns a vector when used in a select.

 See also [srange](#srange).